 Before any lighting installations are carried out in bathrooms it is essential to understand the significance of bathroom zones, as set out in the electrical safety regulations.
-These bathroom zones are designed to ensure that only bathroom lights provided with appropriate protection are used, especially within the higher risk areas so that the risk of electrocution is avoided.
+These bathroom zones are designed to ensure that only bathroom lights provided with appropriate protection are used, especially within the higher risk areas so that the risk of harm is avoided.

 Bathroom zones are best described with reference to illustrations but the measurements stated are quite specific and must be adhered to.
 What follows should help with understanding what grade of fittings can be placed in the different bathroom zones and the reasons why.
 It is only a guide and such work should always be carried out by a qualified electrician who will be conversant with the IEE Wiring Regulations (17th Edition).